Patr1ckf/AmusementPark/README.md

   - Filter attractions based on age and available time, highlighting the best-suited route

 - **User Dashboard:**
-  - Access general amusement park information.
+  - Access general amusement park information
   - Option to log in as an admin

 ### Admin Management: